Octagon Barn Center Construction Underway – Help Complete our Shared Vision Today

 Back when the barn was built, it was common for farmers, ranchers, and town folk to work together on barn raising events.
 We hope to capture this community vitality to support our current effort.

-To date, the total cost of the Octagon Barn Center is projected at over $5 million, and we are 85% of the way to our fundraising goal.
-To get the Barn doors open, we need $250K, but to complete the entire Octagon Barn Center, we need is $550K to complete the vision.
+To date, the total cost of the Octagon Barn Center is projected to be $5.5 million, and we are over 95% of the way to our fundraising goal.
+To get the Barn doors open, we need $400K, and we have several donors who have pledged to match dollar for dollar up to $200K.
 Join us in raising a barn and raising our community.
 Donate today!

 Click here for more ways you can help.